pdemeulenaer/my-ds-documentation/docs/documentation/Devops.rst

   # Start a cluster using the virtualbox driver: https://minikube.sigs.k8s.io/docs/drivers/virtualbox/
   minikube start --driver=virtualbox

+  # You can also set these parameters
+  minikube start --cpus=4 --memory=8g

   # To make virtualbox the default driver:
   minikube config set driver virtualbox